Franz Xaver Dorsch: Life

 However, the relationship between Speer and Dorsch was strained.
-A major bone of contention was the fact that the OT only had responsibility for building projects outside the Reich.
+A major bone of contention was that the OT only had responsibility for building projects outside the Reich.
 It was now increasingly being employed for construction work at home and needed to have control of the domestic construction industry.
 Dorsch and Speer fought a bitter battle over the issue, with Dorsch demanding that he be put in charge of all building activity inside the Reich so that new projects could be managed by the OT.
-Dorsch was secretly an ally of Speer's arch-enemy, Martin Bormann, who recruited him as an agent of the Parteikanzlei (the Nazi Party head office) to spy on Speer; as Speer later put it, Dorsch made him feel "insecure in my own Ministry".
+Dorsch was secretly an ally of Speer's arch-enemy, Martin Bormann, who recruited him as an agent of the Party Chancellery to spy on Speer; as Speer later put it, Dorsch made him feel "insecure in my own Ministry".
 In the spring of 1944, Dorsch instigated a move to oust Speer; although he was unsuccessful, Speer's position was seriously weakened.
 Speer described the clique led by Dorsch as a "camarilla".

 Hitler took command of the OT away from Speer and gave it to Dorsch on 14 April 1944.
 Dorsch was invited to submit proposals for a scheme, which Speer vigorously opposed, to move German industrial facilities into "concrete factories" or underground facilities to protect them from Allied bombing.
 Hermann Göring, the Reich Minister of Aviation, also ordered Dorsch to undertake the construction of underground aircraft hangars for the Luftwaffe.
 Dorsch was put in charge of the armaments ministry's building office and served as the minister's deputy as general commissioner for construction industry matters, as well as retaining his existing post as the head of the OT.
 He was thus in charge of virtually all the Third Reich's building projects in the final year of the war.
 Hitler's directive to build bombproof factories gave Dorsch the authority he needed to take control of the whole German construction industry and by September 1944 he controlled a workforce of 780,000 people, mostly forced labourers from abroad, who were engaged in construction projects within the Reich.

 Dorsch avoided prosecution following the war and was commissioned by the United States Army to write a 1,000-page study of the Organisation Todt, which was published in 1947.
 In 1950, he set up the firm of "Reg.Baumeister Xaver Dorsch, Ingenieurbüro" which became the consulting engineering company Dorsch Consult in 1951 and Dorsch Gruppe in 2006.
 The company now employs 1,600 people and is Germany's largest independent planning and consulting company.